 Listen carefully and follow instructions.

-NO CELL PHONES OR ELECTRONIC DEVICES ALLOWED IN CLASS OR IN THE DARKROOM.
+NO CELL PHONES OR ELECTRONIC DEVICES ALLOWED IN THE DARKROOM.

 Follow the Code of Student Conduct.